modestyachts/imagenet-testbed/README.md

 ## Viewing results
 We recommend our [interactive website](http://imagenet-testbed-2088145982.us-west-2.elb.amazonaws.com/) as a starting point to explore the data in this testbed.

-Results can be individually queried from the database via the `db.py` script:
+Full results are [in the results csv](robustness_top1s.csv) or can be individually queried from the database via the `db.py` script:
 ```
 python db.py --print-eval resnet50 objectnet-1.0-beta
 ```